13 Top-Rated Ski Resorts near Toronto, 2023

 Although it is a little farther than some of the hills previously mentioned, if your idea of a ski trip involves some serious skiing, this resort is your best option.

-The ski hill has 38 runs, including one that is longer than two miles.
+The ski hill has 138 acres and 38 runs, including one that is longer than two miles.
 Night skiing is big here, and 96 percent of the hill is lit up every evening until 9pm Sunday to Thursday and 10pm Friday and Saturday.
 Many of the most popular trails here are wide-open groomers, ideal for perfecting your technique.

 Bristol also has a great Snowsports School with well-qualified instructors to help beginners get going on the gentle lower slopes.
 Advanced skiers and racers tend to congregate on the Morning Star trail, where you'll find two race courses.
 One is open and free, the other, a NASTAR course charges a small fee.